What You Need to Know About Social and Community Service Manager

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Job Opportunities for Social and Community Service Managers
+Is There Job Demand for Social and Community Service Managers?

-In the United States, there were 147,300 jobs for Social and Community Service Manager in 2016.
+In 2016, there was an estimated number of 147,300 jobs in the United States for Social and Community Service Manager.
 New jobs are being produced at a rate of 18% which is above the national average.
 The Bureau of Labor Statistics predicts 26,500 new jobs for Social and Community Service Manager by 2026.
-The BLS estimates 16,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 16,300 job openings in this field each year.

 The states with the most job growth for Social & Community Service Manager are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Maine, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.